Thin Content x SEO: Ultimate Guide

 Thin content can be defined as content with little or no added value.
-Some of the pages that lie into this classification are pages with duplicate content, automatically generated content, affiliate and scraped content, and doorway pages can be classified as thin content by Google.
-These techniques don’t provide users with substantially unique or valuable content and are in violation of our Webmaster Guidelines.
+Some of the pages in this classification are pages with duplicate content, automatically generated content, affiliate and scraped content, and doorway pages that can be classified as thin content by Google.
+This ultimate guide & tutorial will teach all about Thin content: What it is, how it hurt SEO & how to avoid the Google penalty.

-Sometimes, webmasters do not use spammy tactics for generating content but their pages still fall under the thin content category because they do not answer user’s queries, either because the content isn’t relevant, it is too short or because it doesn’t match what you promise on the page title or meta description.
+Sometimes, webmasters do not use spammy tactics for generating content.
+However, their pages still fall under the thin content category because they do not answer users’ queries, either because the content isn’t relevant, it is too short, or it doesn’t match what you promise on the page title or meta description.

 What About Google?

-We recommend writing meaningful copy about the keywords you’d like to rank for.
-If you keep a blog about your favorite hobby, this shouldn’t be much of a problem, right?
+We recommend writing meaningful copy about the keywords you want to rank for.
+If you keep a blog about your favorite hobby, this shouldn’t be a problem, right?

 How To Improve It?

 The Yoast SEO plugin helps you write excellent copy.
 It does that by providing content analysis checks.
 One of these checks is to write at least 300 words per page or post.

 We also check if you haven’t used the same keyword before, which helps prevent you from creating similar content repeatedly.

 Another check that’s useful for this is our keyword density check.
 If your score is too high, you’re probably stuffing your keyword into your copy, giving it an unnatural feel.
 So make sure at least these bullets are green.